-Today, Maskcara has taken the HAC concept to a new level, and offers a line of highlights, contours, bronzers, illuminators, blushes (which also serve as lip colors), eyeshadows, makeup tools, and even skincare.
-Notice I didn’t have a separate designation of foundation.
+Today, Seint has taken the HAC concept to a new level, and offers a line of highlights, contours, bronzers, illuminators, blushes (which also serve as lip colors), eyeshadows, makeup tools, and even skincare.

 The concept is generally that, instead of applying foundation all over your face and then going back and applying layers of concealer and contour over that, you have different colors of foundation and put those on in the applicable areas, saving you time and many steps.

-Here is Maskcara’s method for applying their products.
+Here is Seint/Maskcara’s method, which they supply to their customers, for applying their products.

 It does seem a pretty fabulous company, as it does really seem to uplift women in more so enhancing their natural beauty instead of completely remaking their face and wearing tons of layers of makeup.

-It is a direct sales company, so the sellers/distributors are called Maskcara “Artists” and receive a commission on their sales.
+It is a direct sales company, so the sellers/distributors are called Seint “Artists” and receive a commission on their sales.